 Here’s the question I put to you; do you have a writing style?
 Is it any good?
 When you read what you’ve written does it “sound” like you or someone else?
 Does it look good in print?

-I always figure that’s why it takes some people hours to write a blog post whereas I can usually write one in 10 minutes or less.
-All of us might have ideas that come to us the same way, but we put it down in print differently because of how we process what it is we want to say.
+There are people who can tell a great story but can’t put it down on paper, and the reverse is true as well.
+I always figure that’s why it takes some people hours to write a blog post whereas I can usually write one in 15 minutes or less.
+All of us might have ideas that come to us the same way, but we put it in print differently because of how we process what it is we want to say.

 If you do something enough times you’ll develop a style that hopefully you’ll be comfortable with.
 My thoughts have always been to never wait for perfection, because you’ll never get anything done.
 Get in there, start writing, and let the chips fall where they may.
 Be brave, because fortune favors the brave; now where have I seen that before? 😉